ZupIT/horusec-engine/README.md

 This repository contains the standalone SAST engine used by the Horusec project.

-The goal of this project is to provide a baseline functionality and the basic building blocks for anyone to build their own SAST tool.
+The goal of this project is to provide a baseline functionality and the basic building blocks for you to build your own SAST tool.

 ## But what is a SAST tool anyway?
-A Static Application Security Testing tool is an automated scanner for security issues in your source code or binary artifact The main goal of it is to identify, as soon as possible in your development lifecycle any possible threat to your infrastructure and your user's data.
+A Static Application Security Testing tool is an automated scanner for security issues in your source code or binary artifact The main goal of it is to identify, as soon as possible in your development lifecycle, any possible threat to your infrastructure and your user's data.
 One important thing to remember is that no SAST tool found actual vulnerabilities, because the tool never actually executes the program being analyzed, therefore, you still have to keep testing your applications with more traditional pentesting and any other tests that you can execute.